ecomplus/client/README.md

 | callback | Function |

 #### Return
-The return is a object with order properties such as items and amount
+The return is a object with order properties such as items and amount.
+You can see the complete object on [store API - orders](https://ecomstore.docs.apiary.io/#reference/orders/new-order/read-order)

 #### Example
     EcomIo.getOrder('fe1000000000000000000005', callback)